If you are currently devoting to keto dieting, you can still have your favorite chocolate cupcakes.

 Erythritol sweeteners are gut-friendly sugar alcohols that also have no impact on sugar and it said to aid in the digestive system.
 It is widely considered the easiest sugar alcohol for the smallest intestine (90%) in the body to digest.
 Also, use in the baking process as they are heat stable.

-Swerve sweeteners are also perfect for confectionaries and made of natural flavors, erythritol, and oligosaccharides.
+Swerve sweeteners are also perfect for confectionaries and are made of natural flavors, erythritol, and oligosaccharides.
 It is a calorie-free food, with no bad effect on blood sugar and insulin levels.

-Note: Stevia can only be added a few drops in food preparation as it is sweeter a lot than sugar (300 times sweeter!) while Erythritol sweetness is about 60 – 80% than sugar.
+Note: Stevia can only be added a few drops in food preparation as it is sweeter a lot than sugar (300 times sweeter!) while Erythritol sweetness is about 60 – 80% more than sugar.